Structure of dimension-bounded temporal correlations

-for all $a,b \in \mathcal{A}, ~ x,y,y' \in \mathcal{X}.$ If there is no further assumption on the dimension of the quantum system, for any given $L$, $S$, and $O$, the temporal correlations form a polytope denoted by $P^L_{S,O}$ \cite{ClK16}.
+for any given $L$, $S$, and $O$, the temporal correlations form a polytope denoted by $P^L_{S,O}$ \cite{ClK16}.
 The extreme points of this polytope are the deterministic assignments, where each measurement has a fixed outcome and the AoT constraints are fulfilled \cite{AGC16,HSG18}.
-A correlation $\{p(abc\ldots|xyz\ldots)\}$ is in the temporal correlation polytope if and only if it can be decomposed as
+A correlation $\{p(abc\ldots|xyz\ldots)\}$ is in the temporal correlation